NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 <!-- -->
 >**tip**
->Bear in mind that the [**NJSP Fatal Vehicles**](https://cloud.numetric.com/workbooks#/report2/7f21e70e-f9de-4b25-934e-06e6908fe129) workbook is joined to the Vehicle level via the crash table.
+>The [**NJSP Fatal Vehicles**](https://cloud.numetric.com/workbooks#/report2/7f21e70e-f9de-4b25-934e-06e6908fe129) workbook is joined to the Vehicle level via the crash table.
 As a result, counts and totals from this workbook will be structured as follows:

 >* Number of vehicles involved in crashes
 >* Number of vehicles involved in crashes where a particular crash attribute was applicable